-- Contact Technical Assistance (page 16-1) to get the OS Upgrade files. - It is recommended that removing/installing the SD Flash card is performed on a clean, well-lit surface. - Always perform MX7 Tecton updates when it has a fully charged main battery, a fully charged internal battery and a dependable external power source connected to the MX7 Tecton I/O port.
+- Contact Technical Assistance (page 16-1) to get the OS upgrade files from Honeywell. - Removing and installing the SD Flash card should be performed on a clean, well-lit surface. - Always perform MX7 Tecton updates when it has a fully charged main battery and/or a dependable external power source connected to the MX7 Tecton.